MrRexZ/DownCacheDroid/README.md

 ## 1.1 Downloading & Caching
 Downloading is performed asynchronously and in parallel.
 Caching is created based on LRU (Least-Recently-Used) algorithm, and the access is thread-safe.
-All methods in this section are accessed from instance of `DownloadProcDroid` class.
+All methods in this section are accessed from instance of `DownloadController` class.

 **1.Download And Cache**